jschrier/blog/_posts/2024-08-19-Assessing-an-LLM's-confidence-in-its-own-explanations.md

 # Addendum

-- We put this to work at scale in a new preprint Kim S, Schrier J, Jung Y. Explainable Synthesizability Prediction of Inorganic Crystal Structures using Large Language Models.
-ChemRxiv.
-2024; [doi:10.26434/chemrxiv-2024-ltncz](https://dx.doi.org/10.26434/chemrxiv-2024-ltncz)
+- We put this to work at scale in a the (open-access) paper S. Kim, J. Schrier, Y. Jung, Explainable Synthesizability Prediction of Inorganic Crystal Polymorphs Using Large Language Models *Angew.
+Chemie Int.
+Ed.* 2025; [doi:10.1002/anie.202423950](https://dx.doi.org/10.1002/anie.202423950).
+Seungmin also wrote a [python implementation of this workflow](https://github.com/snu-micc/StructLLM/), if you swing that way.